SmarterApp/SB_BIRT/irp/doc/req/SecureBrowserAPIspecification.md

 	`void browser.recorder.getCapabilities(function callback)`

-	`callback` is optional.
-If you specify this parameter, it should be a function that looks like this:
+	`callback` should be a function that looks like this:

 	` function(capability object literal){...}`